Ringo Starr: 1990–1997: Ringo Starr and His All-Starr Band, Time Takes Time, and Beatles Anthology

+1998–2003: Mercury albums and Ringo Rama

 In 1998, Starr released two albums on the Mercury label.
 The studio album Vertical Man marked the beginning of a nine-year partnership with Mark Hudson, who produced the album and, with his band the Roundheads, formed the core of the backing group on the recordings.
 In addition, many famous guests joined on various tracks, including Martin, Petty, McCartney and, in his final appearance on a Starr album, Harrison.
 Most of the songs were written by Starr and the band.
 Joe Walsh and the Roundheads joined Starr for his appearance on VH1 Storytellers, which was released as an album under the same name.
 During the show, he performed greatest hits and new songs and told anecdotes relating to them.
 Starr's final release for Mercury was the 1999 Christmas-themed I Wanna Be Santa Claus.
 The album was a commercial failure, although the record company chose not to issue it in Britain.